baaltazaar/w4/wiki/main_page.md

 ---
 redirect_from: "/"
 ---

-# Welcome to the Taxonomy!

-A framework to describe and classify terms.

-*This is a test repository!*

 <html>
 <head>
 <style>
 h1 {text-align: center;}
 p {text-align: center;}
-div {text-align: center;}
 </style>
 </head>
 <body>

+<h1> Welcome to the Taxonomy!</h1>

+A framework to describe and classify terms.

+*This is a test repository!*

 <h1> [Aa](Aa.md)</h1>
 <h1>  [Bb](Bb.md)</h1>